GitAlias/gitalias/README.md

 ## Customization

-You can customize any of the file items by editing the file as you like.
+If you want to use this file, and also want to change some of the items, then one way is to use your git config file to include this gitalias file, and also define your own alias items; a later alias takes precedence.

-You can also customize any of the file items by adding your own item later in your own gitconfig file.
+This section has examples that include this file, then add a customization.

 ### Alias